chanzuckerberg/single-cell/how-we-work/oncall-responsibilities.md

 ## Practice and Process

-An on-call rotation begins on Monday at 9am PT/12pm ET/3pm UTC.
+An on-call rotation begins on Monday at 9am PT/12pm ET.
 Each week, there is a primary and secondary on-call engineer.
 You will get an email and Slack notification from PagerDuty (PagerDuty manages our on-call schedule) designating you as the on-call engineer.
 The manager will always be on tertiary on-call duty.

 ### Pre-Requisites